x-tabdeveloping/topicwizard/docs/getting_started.rst

    </a>

-Train a scikit-learn compatible topic model.
+Train a scikit-learn compatible topic pipeline.

 .. note::
    If you intend to investigate non-scikit-learn models, please have a look at